Directly after the surgery.

 Drinking a lot of water after your surgery is an important part of liposuction post op care.
-This will help your lymphatic system to run efficiently which in turn will help to reduce your swelling, and give you a smoother finish.
+This will help your lymphatic system to run efficiently, which in turn will help to reduce your swelling, and give you a smoother finish.

-Initially after your liposuction we recommend that you take it easy for at least a few hours.
+Initially, after your liposuction, we recommend that you take it easy for at least a few hours.
 Don’t drive, operate machinery etc and be sensible and listen to your body.
-You could be drowsy for at least 48 hours following your treatment, and if you’re taking the pain killers these are often Codeine based so this could last even longer.
-You must be sensible please.
-And this applies to making big decisions, whether at work or home, your brain may not be as switched on as it normally would be.
+You could be drowsy for at least 48 hours following your treatment, and if you’re taking the pain killers, these are often codeine based so this could last even longer.
+You must be sensible, please.
+And this applies to making big decisions, whether at work or home.
+Your brain may not be as switched on as it normally would be.

 You may find that the swelling and/ or pain mean that it’s not as easy to move around as it normally would be.
 But after 1 to 2 days post surgery, then most people will benefit from being active.
-This doesn’t mean busting a stitch in the gym, gentle walking is sufficient.
+This doesn’t mean busting a stitch in the gym.
+Gentle walking is sufficient.
 But doing this, like drinking water, will help your lymphatic system to be as effective as possible.
 This aids your healing.

 If you’re a gym bunny and are itching to get back, then listen to your body and your surgeon in your follow up appointments, but expect to be looking to get back with some light exercise around 14 to 21 days post surgery.
 By light, we’re talking around 25% of what you’d normally hit in the gym at first and then gently increase over time by listening closely to your body.
 Don’t push it.

-In terms of working, you could go back to work in a desk job after around 4 days or so, but you will be more uncomfortable than normal and you will need to keep moving around so factor this in.
+To work, you could go back to work in a desk job after around 4 days or so, but you will be more uncomfortable than normal and you will need to keep moving around so factor this in.